anuragco/Taptap-lightning-fast-command-line-tool-for-Deployment/README.md

 **Anurag Anand**
 Computer Science Student at LPU Punjab
-Passionate about simplifying deployment workflows for developers worldwide.
+Passionate about simplifying deployment workflows and democratizing web development with AI.

-*"Making deployment accessible to everyone, from students to professionals, with enhanced security and user control."*
+*"Making deployment and development accessible to everyone, from students to professionals, with enhanced security, intelligent automation, and user control."*

 ## 📄 License Notice